theNestruo/z80-asm-meter-vscode/README.md

 ### Timing related settings

+* ~~`z80-asm-meter.timings.atExit`~~: Deprecated.
+Set `"z80-asm-meter.timings.mode"` to `"atExit"` instead.

+* `z80-asm-meter.timings.mode`: Enables alternative total timing calculation modes.
+See [timing modes](#timing-modes).

+    * `default` (default): The total timing will be the raw addition of the timings of the instructions.
+    * `flow`: When the selection is a single subroutine, the total timing will show the timing of the execution flow through the selection.
+Measures the timings of any selected `DJNZ` or conditional `JP`, `JR` or `RET` instruction as _not taken_.
-* `z80-asm-meter.timings.atExit`: When enabled, if the selection ends with a `JP`, `JR` or `RET` operation, measures the timings of any previous conditional `JP`, `JR` or `RET` operation as _not taken_ and, if the last operation is a conditonal operation, measures its timing as _taken_.
-Therefore, timings shown will be the worst and best case scenarios of the code flow to the selected exit point.
-See [timing "at exit"](#timing-at-exit).
-Disabled by default.
+    * `atExit`: When the selection is a single subroutine and the selection ends at an exit point, the total timing will show the execution flow to the selected exit point.
+Measures the timings of any selected `DJNZ` or conditional `JP`, `JR` or `RET` instruction as _not taken_ but for the last instruction, which is measured as _taken_ if it is a conditional instruction.
+    * `smart`: Same as `atExit`, but reverts to `flow` when the selection does not end at an exit point.
+    * `all`: Shows both `flow` and `atExit` alternative total timings when applicable.

 * `z80-asm-meter.timings.hints`: Enables timing hints, read from the line comment.
 See [timing hints](#timing-hints).